atomjump/livewiki/README.md

 <img src="https://atomjump.com/images/logo80.png">

 # livewiki
-AtomJump Loop Server Plugin to create a live wiki using a wordcloud.
+AtomJump Messaging Server Plugin to create a live wiki using a wordcloud.

 ## Requirements

-For your Loop Server:
+For your Messaging Server:
-* AtomJump Loop Server >= 0.5.0
+* AtomJump Messaging Server >= 0.5.0

 Or

-* AtomJump Loop >= 0.5.1 and AtomJump.com API (Use: https://atomjump.com/api/)
+* AtomJump Messaging >= 0.5.1 and AtomJump.com API (Use: https://clst[n].atomjump.com/api/ as the Messaging Server where [n] = 0,1 or 2)

 For your livewiki:
 * PHP >= 5.3